Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 However, there are a few caveats to keep in mind:

-• Multiple claims in a short period (e.g., three claims in two years) can signal higher risk and may prompt a rate adjustment.
+• Multiple claims in a short period (e.g., three or more claims in two to three years) can signal higher risk and may prompt a rate review or non-renewal.

 • You could lose a claims-free discount even if your base rate doesn't increase.